rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-1/README.md

 apiVersion: tekton.dev/v1beta1
 kind: Task
 metadata:
   name: echo-hello-world
 spec:
   steps:
     - name: echo
       image: registry.access.redhat.com/ubi8-minimal
       command:
         - echo
       args:
         - "Hello World"
 ```

-Take a few seconds to view the task.
-It is pretty straightforward when we look at it ...
+Take a few seconds to review the `Task`.
+It is pretty straightforward when we look at it.
-All we are asking the task to do is to obtain our image module (YES, the images that the task is using are actually the modules for our pipeline) and then it runs the echo command with the "Hello World" arguments.
+All we are asking the `Task` to do is to obtain our image module (the images that the task is using are actually the modules for our pipeline) and then it runs the echo command with the "Hello World" arguments.

-Sense it is a Kubernetes Object, we will go ahead and use the oc command to create it:
+Since a `Task` is a Kubernetes Custom Resource, we will go ahead and use the `oc` command to create it:
-echo-hello-world

     oc create -f echo-hello-world.yaml

-We can also use the command to list the task:
+We can also use the `tkn` command to list the task:

     tkn task list